 Raymond Carver wrote a short-story so pregnant with bleak emotion that it sparked multiple adaptations since its publication in 1981 in the collection ‘What We Talk About When We Talk About Love“.

 The story is “So Much Water, So Close to Home” and if you haven’t read the best six-pages of fiction ever written, you can find it here.
 For some reason, the story has struck a deep chord with Australian artists.

 The story is about four guys who go fishing and find the body of a dead girl in the river, but who decide to keep fishing and leave reporting it until the next day.
 That’s what it’s about, but that’s not what it’s about.
 Listen to Paul Kelly, he explains it almost as beautifully as Carver, and much better that I ever could.
 The ability to distil so much meaning and emotion into so few words is a talent I lack, and admire the most.

 I’m not a prolific poster, but on Laird Barron’s blog I was minded to comment that Barron is already a master of the short story form, but can he sustain it in the long format?
 I’d just read “The Beautiful Thing That Awaits Us All” and was utterly blown away.
 No way can I do that, I thought, jealously.
-Not a word wasted, damn your eye Barron!
+Not a word wasted, damn your eye, Barron!

 Maybe I should get someone else to read it.
 Pay someone.
-Building an author blog is a slow process, especially if you don’t give up your day job.
-I know, consequently, that it may take years for people to find me.
+Building an author-blog is a slow process, especially if you can’t give up your day job.
+I know, consequently, that it may take many years for people to find me.
 But I am hopeful.
 Then maybe one day I won’t think of you as strangers, and it will make me try harder.

 So, once again, my apologies, and another promise: I will get better.